kporten/template-react/README.md

 1. Clone the template: `npx degit kporten/template-react my-project`

-2. Replace all occurrences of `template-react` and `Template React` with the name of your project.

-3. Adjust the information (e.g. the author name) in the files `package.json`, `LICENSE` and `README.md`.
+2. Follow the instructions in the `Setup` section in each app workspace (e.g. configure `.env`)

-4. Execute the following commands in your terminal:
+3. Execute the following commands in your terminal:

 ```sh
 pnpm install